SystematicError/dotfiles/README.md

 ### Update 2:
 The rewritten awesomewm code has been fully pushed here!
 Note that in its current state, it contains certain debug code since I am temporarily developing it via Xephyr.

+### Update 3:
+Haven't had the time to work on the code for a while, and will be rewriting the awesomewm codebase yet again :\